 - There will be ~4 support vehicles “leap-frogging” throughout the course on the first lap to make sure you are accounted for.
 They will have basic supplies such as water, SKRATCH LABS hydration, GU gel, etc. but please bring your own bottles, lights and other required nutrition.

-For the safety of all runners involved in the Farm to Feet Double Marathon, you will be required to show the following equipment at race start:
+For the safety of all runners involved in the Blue Ridge Double Marathon, you will be required to show the following equipment at race start:

 - Phone: All double runners must carry a phone in case of emergencies.
 You will be provided with the numbers of our support crew in case you need someone to pick you up.
 In case of a real emergency please call 911 first.